Updated: August 2024

 Quick ratio (or acid test)

-To get round the problem of stock being turned into cash, the quick ratio modifies the current ratio slightly.
+To get around the problem of stock being turned into cash, the quick ratio modifies the current ratio slightly.

 Quick ratio = (current assets – stock)/current liabilities.